-The Tulane Law School Sports Law Program, directed by Professor Gabe Feldman, provides students with an unparalleled academic and extracurricular experience necessary to understand and handle problems unique to the sports industry.
-Tulane Law School is the first law school in the country to offer a certificate of specialization in sports law for JD students, and it has taken the lead to create a program that will enable students to understand and deal with the challenging legal and business problems regularly confronting the sports industry.
+The Tulane Law School Sports Law Program, directed by Professor Gabe Feldman, is the finest of its kind in the United States and provides students with an unparalleled academic and extracurricular experience.
+Tulane Law School is the first law school in the country to offer a certificate of specialization in sports law for JD students, and it has taken the lead to create a program that empowers students to master the challenging legal and business problems regularly confronting the sports industry.

 The Sports Law Program at Tulane Law School extends far beyond the classroom.
-The program has many different components, each designed to give students the opportunity to learn, experience, discuss and debate the application of law to the sports industry and to pursue a career in sports law.
-The combination of academic studies, networking and practical training helps students hone the skills necessary to succeed during internships and professional opportunities in the sports industry.
+The program has many different components, each designed to give students the opportunity to learn, research, experience, discuss, and debate the application of law to the sports industry and to pursue a career in sports law.
+The combination of academic studies, networking, and practical training helps students hone the skills necessary to succeed during internships and professional opportunities in the sports industry.